Bat Symbolism and Meaning – Totem and Spirit

 Polynesia

-Polynesia has long held bats in high regard, with the symbol of a bat often seen as a representation of prosperity and good luck.
+Polynesia has long held bats in high regard, with the symbol of a bat often seen as representing prosperity and good luck.

 In traditional Polynesian folklore, bats were said to bring spiritual healing and protection from evil spirits, while Polynesian tattoo designs often feature bats for their protective properties.